Introduction

 Live ND in the OM-1 is based on image averaging, so it can also reduce noise.
 The usable shutter speeds are, however, limited.
 I need to test how effective Live ND Shooting is at cancelling out noise in camera.

 It is of note that the high resolution mode by sensor shift is usable with any lens, even old manual lenses attached through purely mechanical adapters.
 Even 50MP handheld images are possible as focal length can be very precisely entered and saved allowing very effective image stabilization.
-Also Live ND Shooting mode can be used with any lens, including adapted ones.
+The Live ND Shooting mode can also be used with any lens, including adapted ones.

 Digitizing film negatives and positive transparencies using the 80 MPix high resolution mode works extremely well.